Miguel Vargas Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers and Miguel Vargas, who went 1-for-3 with an RBI last time in action, take on Merrill Kelly and the Arizona Diamondbacks at Chase Field, Thursday at 10:10 PM ET.
+Miguel Vargas -- 1-for-3 with an RBI in his last game -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Madison Bumgarner on the hill, on April 7 at 9:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Rockies.
+In his last game he had a one-hit showing (1-for-3) against the Rockies.

 Miguel Vargas Game Info & Props vs. the Diamondbacks